-In 1911, Baden-Powell took the first steps in training Scouting’s adult leaders by organizing a series of lectures.
-The first Wood Badge training session was held in 1929.
-Since then, Wood Badge training has continued to evolve in order to meet Scouting’s needs.
-Wood Badge focuses on preparing adults to deliver the mission of Scouting.
+Baden-Powell took the first steps in training Scouting’s adult leaders by organizing a series of lectures.
+The first Wood Badge training was held in 1919 at Gilwell Park, near London.
+Since then, Wood Badge has continued to evolve to meet Scouting’s needs.
+Wood Badge focuses on preparing adult leaders to deliver the mission of Scouting.

-- Acquire contemporary leadership concepts and discover how these apply to our values-based program!
+- Learn contemporary leadership concepts and discover how these apply to our value-based program

-- Understand Scouting as a family of interrelated, value-based programs providing age appropriate activities for youth!
+- Understand Scouting as a family of interrelated programs providing age appropriate activities for youth

-- Revitalize your commitment to Scouting by sharing in an inspirational experience
+- Revitalize your commitment to Scouting, sharing in an inspirational experience

 What is a Ticket?